-Collectively, much of humanity has developed a habit of dissolving into the vortex of technology; we log in to invisible connections and tune out physical surroundings.
-While technological capacities at our disposal can be fabulous when harmonized with the act of turning it all off, it’s the reconnection with nature and joy in time spent with family that matter.
+by Bailey Gaddis – Collectively, much of humanity has developed a habit of dissolving into the vortex of technology; we log in to invisible connections and tune out physical surroundings.
+While technological capacities at our disposal can be fabulous when harmonized with the act of turning it all off to connect with nature and joy in time spent with family that matter.

 Camping- a wonderful opportunity to forfeit cell service, leave power outlets behind, and go roll in the dirt with our kids.

-Since it can be difficult to remember what the heck we did before screens, I wracked my memory and gathered a list of battery-free, family-fun activities to accompany an overnight stay in the woods.
-(It helps that I?m writing this while camping, with an ole? fashion pen and pad of paper, alongside my toddler who is making dust angels.)
+Since it can be difficult to remember what the heck we did before screens, I wracked my memory for ways to connect with nature and gathered a list of battery-free, family-fun activities to accompany an overnight stay in the woods.
+(It helps that I’m writing this while camping, with an ole fashion pen and pad of paper, alongside my toddler who is making dust angels.)

 Here are five ideas to transform a summer camping trip from a stuff-schlepping mission to a transformative voyage flush with family bonding, fresh air, and s’mores- lots of s’mores.

 Engage in a reconnaissance mission around the campground, scouting out various treasures found by your kids.
 Scavenger hunts provide children an opportunity to connect with nature by tapping into the intricacies of the world because they will be required to closely examine their natural surroundings if they are to fulfill the search (check out this great picnic-themed hunt provided by OFM reader and nature writer, Debi Huang).

 Bonus: Honor your blip of time alone with a moment or two of sitting in silence, allowing the energy of nature to release worries and fill you with that all-too-elusive flow of serenity.